ERP or Spreadsheets? Why you should stop those outdated quick fixes.

 Keeping track of information proves to be a big task that demands a lot of your time.

 Tracking performance details and new opportunities with spreadsheets will result in redundant data, biased insights, and complicated consolidation efforts.

-Back when you started your business and managing a simple operation, it was easy to monitor your company with a few spreadsheets.
-As the business grows, so do the number of spreadsheets and problems.
+Back when you started your business and managed a simple operation, it was easy to monitor your company with a few spreadsheets.
+But as the business grows, so do the number of spreadsheets and problems:

-Information focuses on past, not on the near or long-term future
+- Information focuses on the past, not on the near or long-term future

-Modern ERPs decreased significantly the dependence on IT support.
-Applications like Dropbox shows how workers are already familiar with cloud-based technology.
+Modern ERPs significantly decreased the dependence on IT support.
+Applications like Dropbox show how workers are already familiar with cloud-based technology.
 So, learning a new way of doing things shouldn’t be a big problem.